Cant-spc/FileOrg/README.md

 - Undo organize files in a directory.
 - List all file categories and their extensions.
 - Create a folder structure based on a YAML template.(!note always use a (YAML File Tree with Inline Content))
+- Watch a directory and auto-organize new files in real-time.

 ## Installation :
 ```